 Virginia’s Community Service Boards offer several trainings to help clinics, schools, and community groups assist someone who is at risk of suicide.
 These trainings range from one-hour sessions to intensive, multiple-day interactive trainings.
 Trainings provide information about warning signs and steps to how to help someone who is having thoughts of suicide.
 All of Virginia’s CSBs offer at least one of the following suicide prevention trainings:

-- Lock and Talk: promotes limiting lethal means for someone who is suicidal and encouraging them to talk about suicide.
-This program provides educational materials about suicide, and free safety/restriction devices for guns and medications.
+Lock and Talk promotes limiting lethal means for someone who is suicidal and encouraging them to talk about suicide.
+This program provides educational materials about suicide and free safety/restriction devices for guns and medications.